What Are Good Download & Upload Speeds?

 Key Takeaways: What to Know About Download & Upload Speeds

 • Download speed affects how quickly you can stream, browse, or download files.
-For most households, 100 Mbps per person is a realistic goal—especially over Wi-Fi.
+For most households, 100 Mbps per person is a realistic goal.

-• The FCC defines broadband internet as 100 Mbps download and 25 Mbps upload, but these are basic thresholds—not optimal for modern households.
+• The FCC defines broadband internet as 100 Mbps download and 20 Mbps upload, but these are basic thresholds.

 • Fiber internet is the only widely available option that offers symmetrical speeds (equal upload and download rates), making it ideal for remote work and creators.